 What is a TIP?
 And why is it important?

-Some entry-level tests include a Test Information Packet, which stands for Test Information Packet.
+Some entry-level tests include a TIP, which stands for Test Information Packet.
 TIPs were designed to assess candidates’ ability to learn, remember, and apply new information.
 Some of the material is written (e.g., work related articles and facts), and some is visual (e.g., “Wanted Posters", maps).
 TIPs are an essential, timed part of the tests they accompany.
 They are distributed and collected (after a study period) prior to handing out the test booklets.
 The number of test items that are based on information from the TIP varies by test series.

 Supplemental Stock Tests